rachelharu/game-wiki-project/README.md

 ## HOW IT WORKS

-search for your favorite game in the input bar, once you've clicked a game details will be shown about the game you've chosen.
+search for your favorite games in the input bar, once you've clicked a game details will be shown about the game you've chosen.

 ## WHAT I LEARNED